FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 ---

 <h3>CHAPTER ONE</h3>
-Establishing the Stapleton County Economic Welfare Committee and Stapleton County of Economic Affairs Office.
+Establishing the Stapleton County Economic Welfare Committee and Stapleton County of Economic Affairs Office; the powers of each; EWC voting.

 ---